Powerlearnproject/se-day1-assignment-CodeINFJ/README.md

 - **Git** – The most widely used distributed VCS.
 - **Apache Subversion (SVN)** – Centralized VCS for version tracking.

-## Common Challenges Faced by Software Engineers & Strategies to Overcome Them
+## G. What are some common challenges faced by software engineers?
+Provide strategies to overcome these challenges.

 | **Challenge** | **Description** | **Strategy to Overcome** |
 |--------------|----------------|--------------------------|